St. John Parish Profile

 Reconnect with the community to promote the care and use of natural resources and protection of the environment

-• Advise homeowners on the wise use of pesticides and other chemicals
+• Advise homeowners on the wise use of pesticides and other chemicals.

-• Provide informational assistance on landscape and pond management
+• Provide informational assistance on landscape and pond management.

-• Conduct seasonal guidance on garden production
+• Provide seasonal guidance on garden production and highlight local gardens.

 Helping youth thrive through 4-H Youth Development